Technical Knowledge Book

 Contact Us for Support

 - Support is available Monday-Friday during business hours.
-Due to high volume during our peak scoring season (March through May), support may be limited in the evening.
+Due to high volume during our peak scoring season (March through June), support may be limited in the evening and on weekends.

 - Submit a request for assistance here.
-Complete all fields accurately and monitor your ticket through email for a response by an agent.
+Complete all fields accurately and monitor your ticket through email for a response from an agent.
 Please reply to any additional requests for information.

 *Please note: The bandwidth component checks for a connection sufficient to start MIRA.
 This check does not determine the user’s connection type or strength.
 Therefore, a system that passes this check may still lack sufficient broadband connection for all system components to run properly.

 1.2.
 Must Use the Latest Version of MIRA/How to Check Your MIRA Version

 You will need to uninstall the older version before you install the new version.